Where Did the Watercooler Go? Keeping Your Culture Connected

 Remote work has forced us to think about new ways to support our people as they try to remain productive while feeling isolated and overwhelmed.
 Ensuring teams have the right digital tools, technology and access to the information they need to do their jobs are table stakes in virtual work.
 Preserving informal conversations and informal networking takes a bit more thought, especially without physical spaces like the coffee counter, lunchroom or Vinnie’s Pizzeria around the corner.

-In a physical environment, the culture encourages watercooler moments through symbols, rituals and artifacts – naming the snack area, choosing unique furniture styles, allowing personalization of meeting spaces.
+In a physical environment, the culture encourages watercooler moments through symbols, rituals and artifacts – naming the snack area, choosing unique furniture styles, and allowing personalization of meeting spaces.
 In a virtual environment, we have to be more overt about the watercooler moment to encourage organic interactions and fight the tendency to easily disconnect.
 Before looking at solutions to the problem, let’s define the qualities of a great watercooler moment:

 - It’s a safe space.
 Trust is pervasive to the experience.
 Employees need to feel they can ask questions, share ideas and be “wrong” without repercussion.
 Employees will avoid the company’s intranet for informal communications if it leaves a trail.